 Remus growled low in his throat, "I do not appreciate being shot!
 Now, I am a rather well-known person in this community, and respected by many people, especially my fellow forgers.
 I will make sure that you never get anything from anyone from now on.
 I do not make a good enemy."
 Then Remus grabbed the gun and ripped the entire barrel off, scaring the pants off Mr. Frederick.

 "Just remember, that could have been your head."
 Were Remus' parting words.

 When Remus got back to his home he swore, he had been shot and bullets fucking hurt.
 So, he spent the next month turning down any requests that were big enough to require a meeting, holed up in his study and worked on a new type of shield.

-He finally developed a small series of runes that would simply vanish any solid object smaller than a sickle coming at it at high speeds.
+He finally developed a small series of runes that would simply vanish any solid object smaller than a galleon coming at it at high speeds.
 It had to be touching skin and the shield would only extend a few millimeters from his body so it would be as inconspicuous as possible.

 Remus was quite proud of his work but had to decide what to carve it on, he finally decided on a small, flat, river stone that he would hang around his neck on a leather string.
 He made sure to make it long enough to be able to tuck beneath his shirt and also carved the runes small enough that if he wanted to, he could add more later.

 With his growing reputation as an expert forger – documents, art, whatever – and his personal protection, Remus soon became a force to be reckoned with in the Muggle criminal world.
 In fact, he even gained a certain rapport with the biggest family in crime; the Diadones.